-Editor’s note: Gov. Jay Inslee issued new restrictions on Nov.
-15 in an effort to slow the spread of the coronavirus.
+Editor’s note: On Dec.
+30, Gov. Jay Inslee extended restrictions in an effort to slow the spread of the coronavirus.
 While most of the events listed below are outdoors or online, we advise you to call venues and check websites in advance to confirm all event details.

 If there’s something we can count on every year to brighten up the winter months, pandemic or not, it’s holiday lights.
 From creative animal-themed displays at the zoo to fun arrangements across neighborhoods, there’s always something to see.